We Are Aware.

 – Edwina Forest, Creative Director

-Denim is a key part of the Aje range, but one of the worst environmental offenders globally.
-As such, Aje denim is manufactured at a location with a water waste recycling plant, ensuring the water system is cleaned and recycled, to drastically reduce toxic dyes being released into the local environment
+AJE Denim range is manufactured at a location with a water waste recycling plant, ensuring the water system is cleaned and recycled, to drastically reduce toxic dyes being released into the local environment

-Only by-product leathers can be used and the team is researching recycled PU as a leather alternative, keeping a close watch on developments in this space.
+Furthermore feathers, when used, must be collected without causing harm.
+Leather must also be a by-product of the meat industry, and where possible we will look to source from Leather Working Group certified suppliers.
+The team is continually researching recycled PU as a leather alternative, keeping a close watch on developments in this space.

 Printing and Use of Dyes

-In the vast majority of production, Aje uses digital printing over screen printing as it involves substantially less ink - and therefore waste - than screen printing.
+In the vast majority of production, AJE uses digital printing over screen printing as it involves substantially less ink and therefore less waste.
 However, the water pollution that results from dyeing fabrics is one of the worst offenders of manufacturing.
-Aje is working with manufacturing partners to use water cleansing filter systems in key fabrications (denim) and requiring factories to have water recycling methods in place via the code of conduct.
+AJE is working with manufacturing partners to use water cleansing filter systems in key fabrications (denim) and requiring factories to have water recycling methods in place via the code of conduct.

-For items that are dry clean or professional clean only, a chemical free or sustainable dry cleaning process will promote the ongoing sustainability of the garment.
-As transition is currently underway to move to sustainable providers within Aje operations.
+- 6. For items that are dry clean or professional clean only, a chemical free or sustainable dry cleaning process will promote the ongoing sustainability of the garment.

-The entire Aje team is committed to ongoing sustainable purchasing practices - from design and production teams in the process of creating new garments, to the sales and press showrooms presenting the collections and the retail teams working on the shop floor.
-Each step of the collection’s journey is considered in terms of non-recyclables.
+The entire AJE team is continuously striving to eliminate waste throughout our supply chain - from the design and production teams in the process of creating new garments, to the sales and press showrooms presenting the collections and the retail teams working on the shop floor.

 Water pollution, air pollution, increased waste, depletion of natural resources, loss of biodiversity, destruction of ecosystems, cultural impacts on the lands of First Nations people and the threats of the global climate crisis are all areas in which Aje seeks to participate in the change and reduce impact.
 There are various local and international environmental guidelines which exist in countries in which Aje operates but it is recognised that in many places the bar needs to be set higher.